 Joining a club is a great way to meet new friends and stay busy.
 You can join a book club in your neighborhood or set up your club if you have other interests.
 With Meet Up you can check out clubs near you that you can join.

-One of the perks of being older is that you can have free or discounted admission to a lot of museums worldwide.
+One of the perks of being older is that you can have free or discounted admission to many museums worldwide.
 Even some credit and debit cards (Bank of America and Merrill Lynch) offer free museum admission as a bonus.
 Google a couple of museums near you and find out what benefits you can have as a senior.
 Sometimes it is discounted admission or free admission on Mondays.
-Soaking up some culture every now and then keeps you informed, inspired and busy.
+Soaking up some culture now and then keeps you informed, inspired, and busy.

-If you like to stay busy and earn some extra cash and don’t mind continue working during your retirement than applying for a job can be a great option.
-There is less pressure on finding a job so you can be more selective in finding the right jobs that fit you.
+If you like to stay busy and earn some extra cash and don’t mind continue working during your retirement, then applying for a job can be a great option.
+There is less pressure on finding a job, so you can be more selective in finding the right jobs that fit you.

 With a job as a consultant or freelancer, you can have flexible hours.
 You can also become a teacher so you can pass on all your wisdom and knowledge to the next generation.
 At USAjobs.gov you can apply for seasonal and part-time jobs at state, county, and city governments.

-You have to eat every day so why not make your meals a feast?
-It’s a great way to stay busy because breakfast, lunch, and dinner are repeating every day.
-And because you do something physical its a great stress releaser.
+You have to eat every day, so why not make your meals a feast?
+It’s a great way to stay busy because breakfast, lunch, and dinner are repeated every day.
+And because you do something physical, it’s a great stress releaser.
 Studies have shown that you become a happier person because you use all your senses for cooking.
-You need to stay present and that’s why there is less room for worrying over your problems.
+You need to stay present, and that’s why there is less room for worrying about your problems.

 Collecting objects is a great way to stay busy during your retirement.
 Magnet fishing is an adventurous way of collecting old things.
 You never know what comes out of the water, maybe its junk but maybe its a treasure.